stfc/PSyclone/doc/developer_guide/psyir.rst

 Loop Node
 ^^^^^^^^^

-The `Loop` node is the cannonical representation of a counted loop, it has the start, stop, step and loop_body of the loop as its children.
+The `Loop` node is the canonical representation of a counted loop, it has the start, stop, step and loop_body of the loop as its children.
 The node has the same semantics than the Fortran do construct: the boundary values are inclusive (both are part of the iteration space) and the start,